donecollectively/stellar-contracts/temp/stellar-contracts.api.md

 export function assetsAsString(v: any): string;

 // Warning: (ae-forgotten-export) The symbol "MintDelegateArgs" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "StellarDelegate" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export class BasicMintDelegate extends StellarContract<MintDelegateArgs> {
+export class BasicMintDelegate extends StellarContract<MintDelegateArgs> implements StellarDelegate {
     // (undocumented)
     contractSource(): any;
     // (undocumented)